yaphetsglhf/MySplash/README.md

 ## Description
 ```
+  - Splash is a javascript rendering service with an HTTP API.
+It's a lightweight browser with an HTTP API, implemented in Python 3 using Twisted and QT5.
   - Ubuntu 16.04 in docker
   - render pics with headless browser
   - support color emojis in Ubuntu